ecmwf/earthkit-data/docs/examples.rst

 Examples
 ============

-Here is a list of example notebooks to illustrate how to extract BUFR data using pdbufr.
+Here is a list of example notebooks to illustrate how to use earthkit-data.

 .. toctree::
     :maxdepth: 1